Best AV receivers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best home cinema amplifiers you can buy in 2021.

 If you have the space and budget there really is no substitute for a set of surround sound speakers powered by an AV receiver for a truly immersive home cinema experience.

-If you really want the home cinema experience, you need a set of surround sound speakers and an AV receiver to drive them.
-The home cinema amp is the brains and brawn of any cinema system and will ensure your TV and films sound powerful, detailed and dynamic and truly give you that immersive experience.
+The home cinema amplifier is the brains and brawn of any home cinema system and will ensure your TV and films sound powerful, detailed and dynamic and truly give you that immersive experience.

-AV receivers now include Dolby Atmos and DTS:X for adding even more channels of sound, with the addition of height channel speakers, or can play it simple with 5.1-channels of audio.
-Expect HDMI inputs that can pass through 4K and HDR video, compatibility with voice assistants and Bluetooth wireless audio.
-But most of all, you'll get brilliant, room-filling sound.
+The majority of AV receivers now include Dolby Atmos and DTS:X support for adding even more sound channels, with the addition of height channel speakers, or they can, of course, play vanilla 5.1 surround sound.
+Expect HDMI inputs that can pass through 4K (and even 8K) and HDR video, with voice assistant support, Bluetooth wireless audio and Apple AirPlay extras on a fair number of models these days.

-The fact that this has been our Product of the Year for two years in a row tells you all you need to know.
-This hugely talented home cinema amplifier was best in class when we originally tested it at around £500, but now that it has dropped to £430 it is sensational value for money.
+The fact that this was our Product of the Year for two years in a row – and picked up a fourth Award in 2020 – tells you all you need to know.
+This hugely talented AV receiver was best in class when we originally tested it and remains sensational value for money.

 And as for the sound it makes... well, let's just say you'll have to spend an awful lot more cash to get better performance.
-The feature-packed Sony STR-DN1080 sounds fantastic, reaching deep into its reserves to deliver a performance packed with punch, dynamism and authority in a way we haven’t heard at this sort of price.
+The feature-packed Sony STR-DN1080 sounds fantastic, reaching deep into its reserves to deliver a performance packed with punch, dynamism and authority in a way we haven’t heard from home cinema amplifiers at this sort of price.

 Read the full review: Sony STR-DN1080